czythu/scCancer/README.md

 R version: >= 3.5.0

-We have test scCancer2 on R 4.0.5 (Recommended) and R 4.2.0 (Workable in most samples)
+We have test scCancer2 on R 4.0.5 (Recommended), R 4.1.1 (Recommended) and R 4.2.0 (Workable in most samples)

 R tools need to be previously installed: https://cran.r-project.org/bin/windows/Rtools/